bespoken/bespoken-docs/dashboard/test-page.md

 #### Actual Column

 As you might expect, the Actual column contains the response that comes back from the platform being tested.
 This column will only appear when a test is running and will be populated sequentially as the responses come back.

+When data variables are used, you'll see the actual replaced values in the results, making it easy to verify that the correct data was used in the test.

 #### Test Steps